sematext/docs/docs/sematext-docker-agent/installation.md

 ```

-Start Sematext Docker agent with the docker-compose file:
+Then start Sematext Docker Agent with the docker-compose file:

 ```
 docker-compose up -d